 Just grab the pan and lift up and off your cake.

-At this point, you just want let your cakes to cool completely.
-You can then layer and fill them, or you can freeze the layers for later.
+You then want to let your cakes cool completely on the racks.
+After they’ve cooled, you can layer and fill them, or you can freeze the layers for later.
 Here are my tips for freezing cakes and cupcakes: Tips for Freezing Cakes and Cupcakes

 And here’s the cake release recipe I promised:

-- 1 cup vegetable oil
+- 1 cup vegetable shortening (like Crisco)

-- 1 cup flour
+- 1 cup all-purpose flour